Harald Fairhair: Ragnarssona þáttr

 Harald's maternal ancestry is elaborated upon in the final chapter of the 14th century Ragnarssona þáttr.
-Harald's mother is said to have been Ragnhild Sigurdsdotter, who according to the saga was the great granddaughter of Sigurd through her mother Inibjorg and he grandmother Aslaug.
+Harald's mother is said to have been Ragnhild Sigurdsdotter, who according to the saga was the great-granddaughter of Sigurd through her mother Inibjorg and he grandmother Aslaug.
 This story is the same as in Snorri's earlier Hálfdanar saga svarta in Heimskringla, but contradicts Fagrskinna.
 Both Hálfdanar saga svarta and Ragnarssona þáttr have issues with the traditional dating of the saga events.
 The marriage of Sigurd Snake-in-the-Eye and Blaeja could not have occurred earlier than 867, which would put the dating Harald's ascension to kingship of Norway in 872 into question.
-Fagrskinna makes no mention of Blaeja and states that Ragnhild Sigurdsdotter was Sigurd Snake-in-the-Eye's daughter and not his great granddaughter, which seems more plausible in regards to the dating of events.
+Fagrskinna makes no mention of Blaeja and states that Ragnhild Sigurdsdotter was Sigurd Snake-in-the-Eye's daughter and not his great-granddaughter, which seems more plausible in regards to the dating of events.

+Flóamanna saga

-Flóamanna sagaFlóamanna saga is traditionally thought of as a 14th-century work and repeats the story of Harald Fairhair's ancestry as told in Saga of Ragnar Lodbrok, and elaborates back to Sigurd Fafnisbani and Odin through Aslaug.
-In old Norse society, the ancestry of both parents was considered of imperance for the status of a person.
+Flóamanna saga is traditionally thought of as a 14th-century work and repeats the story of Harald Fairhair's ancestry as told in Saga of Ragnar Lodbrok, and elaborates back to Sigurd Fafnisbani and Odin through Aslaug.
+In old Norse society, the ancestry of both parents was considered of importance for the status of a person.
 The saga relates the conflict between Atli the Slender and Håkon Grjotgardsson and their deaths.
 Håkon's son Sigurd Haakonsson advised Harald to kill Atli's son Hallstein which lead to Hallstein's exile in Iceland.